Home ยป Blog ยป DIY Home Projects ยป How to Make DIY Wood Shelves

 Of course, if your shelves are already finished, skip this step.
 Or, if you want bare wood that works too, just know they may get marked up over time.

-3. Choose Shelf Brackets
+4. Choose Shelf Brackets

-With your shelf size in mind, you’ll get brackets to fit that shelf.
+With your shelf size in mind, youโ€™ll get brackets to fit that shelf.
 There are a lot of styles and options but you want to make sure you choose strong ones.

-I always use brackets from my brother’s company, Cascade Iron Co.
+I always use brackets from my brotherโ€™s company, Cascade Iron Co.
 They are made in USA and super strong.

 For my kitchen shelves, I used Heavy Duty J Brackets in Black.

-hanging metal brackets for open shelving
+hanging metal brackets for DIY open shelving

-5. Tape Out Shelf Placement
+5. Choose Shelf Placement

 Decide where to install brackets.
-I use painter’s tape to plan and visualize the shelves.
+I use painterโ€™s tape to plan and visualize the shelves.

 I used three brackets to support the longer shelves and installed into wall studs.
+Studs are usually spaced 16″ apart starting from the wall edge.
+But use a stud finder to be sure!

 open shelving spacing guide for the kitchen